This is basics about roasting coffee.

 With large batches, your charge temp and power during the first 4 minutes of the roast will basically dictate how the rest of the curve is going to look like.
 So in some ways, it is easier to visualize how your roast will go when roasting large batches.
 However, for example if you notice your RoR is too low at 3 minutes, you are pretty much screwed for the rest of the roast as it would require a LOT more energy to get things back on track.”

 How the beans are heated not only depends on the power-setting during the roast, but also of how warm the roaster is before the beans are added/charged.

 Roasters talk about the “charge temperature” = reading of a bean probe inside the drum.
-But the amount of heat the roaster can give to the beans do not only depend of a temperature reading, but also of how long the roaster have been preheating.
+But the amount of heat the roaster can give to the beans does not only depend on a temperature reading, but also of how long the roaster has been preheating.
 The mass of the roaster itself absorbs heat.
-When the inside is first reaching 200°C, the outer parts of the roaster still lack in heating up.
-So if you drop in beans right away the mass of the roaster will take some of the heat -> your beans will heat up slower than if the roaster had been preheating for 1 hour.
+When the inside is first reaching 200°C, the outer parts of the roaster still lack in heat up.
+So if you drop in beans right away, the mass of the roaster will take some of the heat -> your beans will heat up slower than if the roaster had been preheating for 1 hour.

 On the Bullet R1 roaster you choose a temperature for the preheating before you start up the roaster.
 If you watch it heat up, you will see after first reaching the chosen preheat temp it stay there for a long time fluctuating → that is to heat up the whole mass of the roaster.

 Choose the preheat temperature according to batchsize (grams) and depending on when you want to reach First Crack (FC).
 And then consider that some beans get burned easier: lower density and naturals, like Brazil.
 Whereas high-density and washed (like Kenyans) can tolerate higher heat.
 Also see Bean Characteristics below.

 Too low preheat temp will give a too late FC time.
 You cannot catch up during the roast by using high power (like P9).